 Because of isolated reports of neutropenia and jaundice, periodic blood counts and liver function tests are advisable during long-term therapy.

 Withdrawal symptoms, similar in character to those noted with barbiturates and alcohol (convulsions, tremor, abdominal and muscle cramps, vomiting and sweating), have occurred following abrupt discontinuance of diazepam.
 The more severe withdrawal symptoms have usually been limited to those patients who had received excessive doses over an extended period of time.
 Generally milder withdrawal symptoms (e.g., dysphoria and insomnia) have been reported following abrupt discontinuance of benzodiazepines taken continuously at therapeutic levels for several months.
 Consequently, after extended therapy, abrupt discontinuation should generally be avoided and a gradual dosage tapering schedule followed.
 Addiction-prone individuals (such as drug addicts or alcoholics) should be under careful surveillance when receiving diazepam or other psychotropic agents because of the predisposition of such patients to habituation and dependence.

-Read the Diazepam Injection (diazepam injection) Side Effects Center for a complete guide to possible side effects »
+Read the Diazepam (diazepam tablets) Side Effects Center for a complete guide to possible side effects

 Report Problems to the Food and Drug Administration